 Status: In Progress

 The success of Zink Lake in Tulsa inspired this proposal for more in-river, low-water dams on the Arkansas River.
 Environmental data collection and studies have been completed for the river corridor that will be used to prepare the Programmatic Environmental Impact Study (PEIS).
 Studies include hydrologic and hydraulic evaluations, water quality studies, bank stabilization needs, geotechnical testing, habitat evaluations and many others.
 Preparing the PEIS is the next major activity before beginning the engineering design and regulatory permitting process for the new low-water dams.
-The final 404 permit for Zink Dam improvements has been executed.
 A revised scope of services, schedule and budget for the Feasibility Cost Share Agreement was approved at the May 2015 Board Of County Commissioners meeting.
 The 404 permit application is set to be submitted fall 2015. $5.6 million of Vision 2025 funds has been allocated to this project, and these Vision 2025 funds will be used to match federal funding authorized for the river corridor projects.
 Other federal funds have been received to match Vision 2025 funds to perform the studies for the corridor.